How to Install ERPNext on MacOS

 Step 8 - Setup ERPNext using bench:

-Now, we will install Frappe app erpnext in our Frappe site erpnext.local using bench.
-To do that, first we download the app from a remote git repo using:
+Now, we will install the Frappe app erpnext in our Frappe site erpnext.local using bench.
+To do that, first, we download the app from a remote git repo using:

 bench get-app erpnext https://github.com/frappe/erpnext